SoftwareEngineeringToolDemos/FSE-2012-ATA/README.md

 * :x: The original tool (no binary version available)
 * :x: A slightly modified version of the tool that is working (not available)

 This repository was constructed by [Sumeet Agarwal](https://github.com/sumeet29), [Vineela Boddula](https://github.com/boddulavineela), [Sarah Elder](https://github.com/seelder),  [Shrenuj Gandhi](https://github.com/shrenujgandhi), and [Alex Valkovsky](https://github.com/avalkovsky) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
-Thanks to Satish Chandra et. al, for information for this repository.
+Thanks to [Satish Chandra](https://sites.google.com/site/schandraacmorg/) et. al, for providing feedback for this repository.